Key Takeaways:

 Misconceptions surrounding attribution, fair use, and legal protection must be dispelled.

-To navigate copyright law responsibly, seeking legal advice from copyright experts, adhering to fair use guidelines, and obtaining permissions when necessary are crucial.
+To navigate copyright law responsibly, seeking legal advice from copyright experts, adhering to fair use guidelines, and obtaining permissions when necessary are essential.

 FAQs